 4. The Missouri notary stamp or notary seal must include the notary's name as it appears on his or her commission certificate, the assigned commission number, and the three phrases "Notary Seal," "Notary Public," and "State of Missouri."

-The Secretary of State requires on every notarial certificate the following information to be typed, printed, or included on a notary stamp in eight-point type:
+The Missouri Secretary of State requires that, on every notarial certificate the following information be typed, printed, or included on a notary stamp in eight-point type:

 How do I order a Missouri notary stamp and record book?